 Walk like a man, talk like a man.

 Solo hiking is a wonderfully reflective experience.
-Your brain deviates in a myriad of different directions before, inevitably, stumbling on the answer or discovering that you’ve wandered off the track.
-For much of the last seven and a half weeks, my mind had stewed in this solitary contemplative state.
+Your brain deviates in a myriad of different directions before, inevitably, stumbling on the answer, or discovering that your mind has wandered off track.
+For much of the last seven and a half weeks, I’d stewed in this solitary contemplative state.
 While I’d enjoyed several on-trail conversations since entering the Barossa Valley on Day 42, my mouth still hadn’t acclimatised to casual conversation.
 Day 52‘s 23-kilometres trek with my mate Matt was different.
 I happily abandoned my talkative training wheels and regained the ability to articulate.